PhD in ANCIENT CLASSICS AND THEIR FORTUNE: ARCHEOLOGY, PHILOLOGY AND HISTORY

 |EXAM/S DATE/S||24th September 2019|

-a) A language skills test will be part of the oral exam for two of the following languages: English, French, Deutsch, Spanish, Polish, Russian and Portuguese
+a) A language skills test will be part of the oral exam for two of the following languages: English, French, German, Spanish, Polish, Russian and Portuguese

 b) Candidates must have taken at least two exams in the following academic disciplines: L-ANT/02 (Greek history), L-ANT/03, (Roman History), L-FIL-LET/02 (Greek language and literrature), L-FIL-LET/04 (Latin language and literature)

-For further details on qualifications, please refer to the Art.
-2 clause 5 of the Announcement
+For further details, please refer to Art.
+2 of the Announcement